 If the calculation results in a number that is less than one it means that the company would have to liquidate inventory to meet short-term obligations and this is not an indication of good financial health.

 Regular cash flow analysis tells you how well your company is managing its cash flows.
 This report is traditionally calculated annually.
-But with software like TallyPrime that holds all the accounting data in one place, you can generate a cash flow report for smaller periods.
+But with the best accounting software like TallyPrime that holds all the accounting data in one place, you can generate a cash flow report for smaller periods.
 The specific insights that this report gives you will help steer your company into better cash management practices.
 Good cash flow and management results in excellent financial health.
 The importance of cash flow statement is that it zooms in on the bigger picture that the balance sheet and income expense statement give you and lets you analyze the cash flow independently.